Bennetweber/text-summarizer/README.md

 I wrote the code for this text summarizer a little while ago.

-Sorry for the bad (nonexistent) comments.
+Sorry for the bad (nonexistent) comments(but code is kinda selfexplanetory).

 However, it works quite well :)